-Figure 7.
-The N7024A Power Rail probe with Infinium MXR-Series Oscilloscope to make a power integrity measurement
+Figure 8.
+N7020A Power Rail Probe connected to an S-Series Oscilloscope making a power integrity measurement.

-When using a N7020A/N7024A probe with an Infiniium MXR, EXR or S-Series oscilloscope, users will achieve precise measurements.
-Infiniium MXR, EXR or S-Series oscilloscopes provide support for 10 vertical bits in hardware for vertical sensitivities as small as 16 mV full screen.
-This means all 10 bits of the ADC are used to produce a resolution of 16.6 $\mu$ V. Infiniium MXR, EXR or S-Series noise at 1 mV/div with 1 GHz bandwidth is 90 uVAC RMS, and lower noise levels can be achieved by averaging or additional bandwidth limiting.
+When using a N7020A probe with an Infiniium S-Series oscilloscope, users will achieve precise measurements.
+Infiniium S-Series oscilloscopes provide support for 10 vertical bits in hardware for vertical sensitivities as small as 16 mV full screen.
+This means all 10 bits of the ADC are used to produce a resolution of 16.6 μ V. S-Series noise at 1 mV/div with 1 GHz bandwidth is 90 uV {AC rms}, and lower noise levels can be achieved by averaging or additional bandwidth limiting.

-Additionally, the N7024A probe is compatible the Keysight Infinitum UXR-Series (3.5mm), V-Series and Z-Series high performance oscilloscopes.
-This enables users who are doing high-speed designs to use one oscilloscope for their signal integrity measure (SI) and power integrity measurements (PI).
+The N7024A Power Rail probe is compatible with the Infiniium S-Series oscilloscope.
+Additionally the N7024A probe is compatible the Keysight infiniium V-Series and Z-Series high performance oscilloscopes.
+This enables users who are doing high speed designs to use one oscilloscope for their signal integrity measure (SI) and power integrity measurements (PI).